© 2013 Ron Rantilla Rowing Systems, 30 Cutler Street #207, Warren, RI 02885

 Touring in a rowboat is traveling on the water for enjoyment—rather than racing or logging miles strictly as an exercise routine.

-most people don't think of using a row boat for touring, because conventional rowing is done facing backward, making it impractical
+most people don't think of using a row boat for touring, because conventional rowing is done facing backward, and this makes it impractical

-for enjoyable activities such as exploration, sight-seeing or photography.
-Conventional row boats have uncomfortable seats without
+for the more enjoyable aspects of touring such as exploration, sight-seeing or photography.

-from scratch we were able to make our system more efficient and faster than conventional sliding-seat rowing.
+to use, more efficient and faster than conventional rear-facing sliding-seat rowing in the same boats.

 Canoes can make excellent touring rowboats.